-Vikisha Fripp, M.D., F.A.C.S is a Board Certified Plastic and Reconstructive Surgeon and Women’s Health Advocate.
+Vikisha Fripp, MD, FACS is a Board Certified Plastic and Reconstructive Surgeon and Women’s Health Advocate.
 She is a natural leader and has been recognized as such throughout her life.
 Dr. Fripp was the first person to successfully complete the combined BS/MD program at Fisk University and Meharry Medical College in Nashville, Tennessee.
 She then completed her General Surgery training at Howard University Hospital, earning Intern of the Year, Resident of the Year twice and graduating as ‘Chief Resident of the Year’.
 Her Plastic and Reconstructive Surgery training was completed in 2006 at the prestigious Cornell University- New York Presbyterian Hospital.

 In 2016, Fisk University Alumni Association named Dr. Fripp the Talented Tenth Alumnae of the Year.
-She was honored by her former employer for Exceptional Physician Service in 2018 and Physician of the Year for her stellar work in 2012.
-That same year her patients recognized her with the “Service Excellence Award” for exemplary patient care.
-While practicing in Atlanta, Dr. Fripp was named one of Atlanta’s “Most Influential Women in 2011” by the Atlanta Business League, “Young Physician of the Year’ for 2010 by the Atlanta Medical Association and “Physician of the Year” for 2009 by the Spelman College Health Careers Society.
+Her former employer honored her for Exceptional Physician Service in 2018 and Physician of the Year for her stellar work.
+She was named one of Atlanta’s ‘Most Influential Women in 2011’ by the Atlanta Business League, “Young Physician of the Year” for 2010 by the Atlanta Medical Association and ‘Physician of the Year; for 2009 by Spelman College Health Careers Society.